Colin Stanley Hudson: the Hammer who fought until the end

 Complaining of a sore knee and back, Colin went for some routine tests to find out if it was sciatica or muscle damage.
 Scans revealed something more serious: stage 4 lung cancer.

-The cancer had spread to Colin's bones; bone cancer had caused Colin's bones to crumble; it was Colin's weak bones that had caused his legs to give way on the escalator.
+The cancer had spread to Colin's bones.
+Bone cancer had caused Colin's bones to crumble, and it was Colin's weak bones that had caused his legs to give way on the escalator.
 He was given 12 months to live.

 The cancer had been in Colin's body for quite some time unbeknown to anyone.
 His diagnosis shocked his family.
 He was fit, healthy, and only 62 years old.